build-guides

 Check Price on Amazon

-The B650 Tomahawk has been the community-recommended starter board since late 2022, and MSI has pushed numerous BIOS updates improving AMD EXPO compatibility and stability.
-The BIOS interface is clean enough for a first-time builder to navigate without a manual: RAM XMP/EXPO is a single toggle, and there are no obscure settings that need adjusting out of the box.
+The B650 Tomahawk has been the community-recommended AM5 starter board since late 2022, with consistent BIOS updates improving XMP/EXPO compatibility and stability.
+The interface is straightforward for a first-time builder: DDR5-6000 via XMP is a single toggle, and no obscure settings need adjusting out of the box.

-• 24-pin ATX connector is on the far right, easy to reach
+• 24-pin ATX connector on the far right, easy to reach

-• Two M.2 slots are pre-protected with metal shields — no screw to lose
+• Two M.2 slots with pre-installed metal shields — no loose screws to manage

-• Front panel header is labeled directly on the PCB in readable text (a detail many budget boards skip)
+• Front panel header labeled directly on the PCB in readable text

-The board includes two M.2 screws and standoffs.
-Check the accessory bag before you panic about missing hardware.
+The board includes M.2 screws and standoffs pre-installed.
+Check the accessory bag before panicking about missing hardware.

 RAM: Corsair Vengeance DDR5 32GB 6000MHz